michal-finixio/exit-intent/README.md

 `debug` (default false) - flag to enable debug logging of the tool.

 `eventThrottle` (default 200) - event throttle in milliseconds.
-Period of throttling time between event trigger and exit intent callback.
+Period of throttling time between event trigger and callback.

 <hr />